jmrodri/cat-osb-f2f-2017/README.md

 Mostly considering how to add MTLS language to the spec.
-Possibly can help with feedback re: opaque bearer auth, which is already in use within Openshift.
+Possibly can help with feedback re: opaque bearer auth, which is already in use within OpenShift.

 **2.14 Release Planning**

-GET and Async Bindings goals for v2.14, targetting end of Jan 2018.
+GET and Async Bindings goals for v2.14, targeting end of Jan 2018.
 Opaque Bearer Token auth stretch for v2.14

 **v3 Goals**